fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

 The example project can be found at [Example Project](https://github.com/fluent-cms/fluent-cms/tree/main/examples/WebApiExamples).

-## Developing a simple online course system use Fluent CMS
+## Developing backend of a simple online course system use Fluent CMS
 The following chapter will guide you through developing a simple online course system, starts with three entity `Teachers`, `Courses`, and `Students`.

 ### Database Schema